Skip to main content

 3. Select contoured end of PapPerfect® plastic spatula and rotate 360° around the entire ectocervix while maintaining tight contact with exocervical surface.

 4. Visually locate the notched score line on the side of the spatula handle, about 4 cm from the contoured collection end.
-With gloved hand(s) and 1 single, quick, and firm SNAP, separate the contoured end from the rest of the spatula handle.
+With gloved hand(s) and one (1) single, quick, and firm SNAP, separate the contoured end from the rest of the spatula handle.
 Do not touch collection end.
 Drop this contoured collection end into a vial of SurePathpreservative labeled with the patient’s name.
 Discard remaining device handle end of the spatula after each use.
 Place cap on vial until Step 6; do not tighten cap.
 For patients who are pregnant or do not have a cervix, proceed to Steps 7-8.

 5. Obtain an adequate sampling from the endocervix using an endocervical brush device.
 Insert Cytobrush Plus® GT device into the endocervix until only the bottom-most bristles are exposed at the os.
-Slowly rotate ¼-½ turn in 1 direction.
+Slowly rotate ¼-½ turn in one (1) direction.
 To reduce unnecessary bleeding, do not over-rotate brush.
 DO NOT ROTATE BRUSH MORE THAN ½ TURN.
 Over-rotation may result in poor sample collection.
 Remove Cytobrush® device.

 6. Visually locate the notched score line on the side of the Cytobrush® handle, about 4 cm from the brush tip.
-With gloved hand(s) and 1 single, quick, and firm SNAP, separate the brush head-short handle from the rest of the brush handle.
+With gloved hand(s) and one (1) single, quick, and firm SNAP, separate the brush head-short handle from the rest of the brush handle.
 Do not touch collection end.
 Drop brush head-short handle into the same vial of SurePath preservative.
 Discard remaining device handle end of Cytobrush®.

 7. Tighten the SurePath vial cap so the torque line on the cap passes the torque line on the vial.